garethmidwood/7d7w-thenamegame/README.md

 On your turn you must - describe/use a single word/act out - the person displayed on screen

+*You can't play this game solely with this app, you should be on a video call with your friends too*

 # Built with
 This app is built using meteor (https://meteor.com) with react (https://reactjs.org)